 How to comply

-If you plan to send marketing messages or emails, you must first have permission from the person who will receive them.
+If you plan to send marketing messages or emails, you must first have consent from the person who will receive them.

-Even if someone else is sending out your marketing messages for you, you must still have permission from each person who will receive your messages.
+Even if someone else is sending out your marketing messages for you, you must still have consent from each person who will receive your messages.

-After you get permission, you must ensure your message:
+After you get consent, you must ensure your message:

-A person who gives express permission knows and accepts that they will receive marketing emails or messages from you.
+A person who gives express consent knows and accepts that they will receive marketing emails or messages from you.
 This is best practice when it comes to consent.

-People can give express permission by one of the following:
+People can give express consent by one of the following:

 - filling in a form

 - ticking a box on a website